nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 Access rights: Security Officer

-In the System Settings view (Settings tab --> System Settings), the central server's public DNS name or its external IP address is displayed.
-This address is used by the security servers to access the services provided by the central server (configuration download, management services).
+In the System Settings view (Settings tab --> System Settings), the Central Server's public DNS name or its external IP address is displayed.
+This address is used by the security servers to access the services provided by the Central Server (configuration download, management services).

-**ATTENTION!** When the central server address is changed,
+**ATTENTION!** When the Central Server address is changed,

 - the management services address in the management services’ security server needs to be reconfigured,
 - the internal configuration anchor need to be redistributed to the security server administrators and
 - the external configuration anchor needs to be redistributed to the federation partners.

-The services provided by the central server must be available from both the new and old address, until all servers using the services have uploaded the configuration anchor containing the new address.
+The services provided by the Central Server must be available from both the new and old address, until all servers using the services have uploaded the configuration anchor containing the new address.

 ### 4.3.1 Notes on HA Setup

-In an HA setup, the address of the central server is local to the node that is being configured.
+In an HA setup, the address of the Central Server is local to the node that is being configured.

-In an HA setup, internal and external configuration anchors contain information about each central server that is part of the cluster.
+In an HA setup, internal and external configuration anchors contain information about each Central Server that is part of the cluster.
 If the address of one of the servers is changed, configuration anchors will be re-generated automatically on all the nodes.

 ### 4.3.2 Changing the Central Server Address

-To change the central server address, follow these steps.
+To change the Central Server address, follow these steps.

 1. In the Navigation tabs, select Settings --> System Settings.
 2. Locate the System Parameters section and click Edit.
-3. Enter the central server’s address and click Save.
+3. Enter the Central Server’s address and click Save.
 When the address is changed, the system:
   - changes the management services WSDL address,
   - changes the management services address,
   - changes the configuration source addresses,
   - generates new configuration anchors for the internal and external configuration sources.
-4. After the central server address is changed, act as follows.
+4. After the Central Server address is changed, act as follows.
   - Download the internal configuration source anchor and distribute the anchor along with the anchor’s hash value to the security server administrators of the local X-Road infrastructure.
   - In case of federated X-Road systems, download the external configuration source anchor and distribute the anchor along with the anchor’s hash value to the federation partners.
   - Reconfigure the management services addresses in the management service security server.